 Groundwater management plans have been developed for the county, including the North Bend UGA.
 The protection of groundwater requires an understanding of (1) the quantity of water replenishing aquifers relative to the quantity being withdrawn from them, and (2) the potential for contamination.
 These issues are functions of related, but different factors and cannot adequately be addressed by the same designation.
-The areas highly susceptible to groundwater contamination are shown on Figure 2-4.
-Wellhead protection studies provide additional information about
+The areas highly susceptible to groundwater contamination are shown on [Figure 2-4](#) mapped and updated by the city.
+Wellhead protection studies provide additional information about contamination susceptibility and vulnerability of water purveyor's wells.
+They also increase understanding of where the wells are being recharged.
+The City of North Bend will update their Wellhead Protection Plan and Critical Aquifer Recharge Areas as required and necessary.